 At the Confluence of Canyonlands National Park, the Green and Colorado Rivers collide.
 From more than 2,000 feet above on a high desert mesa, visitors can view the scene from an Island in the Sky.
 This vast and rugged outback contains some of the most untamed landscapes in the country, 527-square miles of towering spires and sweeping arches, wandering canyons, and other-worldly vistas.
-Carved by the rivers and the passing of time, Canyonlands is truly one of America’s greatest national treasures.
-Here’s what you’ll need to know when visiting:
+Carved by the rivers and the passing of time, Canyonlands is truly one of America’s greatest national treasures and, in our opinion, should be included on any national parks travel bucket list.

 - The National Park is divided into three districts, the most accessible being the Island in the Sky.
 This popular motorist-accessed area winds through rice grass and juniper trees past the park’s most-visited sights: Mesa Arch, Grand View Point and the Green River Overlook.